Order-isomorphic Morass-definable $\eta_1$-orderings: Introduction

 In this paper, working in the Cohen extension adding generic reals indexed by $\omega_3$ to a model of $ZFC + CH$ containing a simplified $(\omega_1,2)$-morass, we define a level order-isomorphism between gap-2 morass-definable $\eta_1$-orderings having cardinality $2^{\aleph_0}=\aleph_3$.
 Our strategy is as follows.
-Given a simplified gap-2 morass, $\gaptwo$, we construct a level order-isomorphism, $\bar{F}$, on the vertices of the morass below $\omega_1$ in a manner essentially identical to the construction of [\ref{Dumas}].
-Then $\bar{F}$ is a level morass-commutative (below $\omega_1$) order-isomorphism between those elements of the $\eta_1$-orderings that are also in the generic extension adding reals indexed by $\omega_1$.
-We use the embeddings of $\script{F}$ to extend $\bar{F}$ to a level order-isomorphism between the $\eta_1$-orderings having cardinality of the continuum in a model of set theory with $\aleph_3$-generic reals.
+Given a simplified gap-2 morass, $\gaptwo$, we construct a sequence of level order-preserving bijections, $\langle F_{\beta}\mid \beta<\omega_1 \rangle$, on the ``fake" morasses below $\omega_1$ in a manner similar to the construction of [\ref{Dumas}], but with the additional provision that the construction is closed under the embeddings of $\script{F}_{\beta \gamma}$, for all $\beta<\gamma<\omega_1$.
+Then $F=\bigcup_{\beta<\omega_1} F_{\beta}$ is a level term function that is forced to be an order-isomorphism between those elements of the $\eta_1$-orderings that are also in the generic extension adding reals indexed by $\omega_1$.
+Furthermore, we are able to use the embeddings of $\script{F}_{\beta \omega_1}$, $\beta<\omega_1$, to extend $F$ to a level term function that is forced to be an order-isomorphism between $\eta_1$-orderings having cardinality of the continuum in a model of set theory with $\aleph_3$-generic reals.

-In the next paper we show that morass-definable and gap-2 morass-definable $\eta_1$-ordered real-closed fields bearing cardinality of the continuum are isomorphic in the Cohen extensions adding $\aleph_2$ and $\aleph_3$ generic reals, respectively, by an $\R$-linear order-preserving isomorphism.
+In the next paper we show that morass-definable and gap-2 morass-definable $\eta_1$-ordered real-closed fields bearing cardinality of the continuum are isomorphic in the Cohen extensions adding $\aleph_2$ or $\aleph_3$ generic reals, by an $\R$-linear order-preserving isomorphism.
 The role of $\eta_1$-ordered real-closed fields in the subject of automatic continuity (the existence of discontinuous homomorphisms of $C(X)$, the algebra of continuous real-valued functions on an infinite compact Hausdorff space, $X$) has been well-explored in $[\ref{Dales1}]$, $[\ref{Dales2}]$, $[\ref{Esterle1}]$, $[\ref{Esterle2}]$, $[\ref{Esterle3}]$ and $[\ref{Woodin}]$.
 We use the techniques of this paper to show that it is consistent that the continuum has cardinality $\aleph_3$, and that there exists a discontinuous homomorphism of $C(X)$, for any infinite compact Hausdorff space $X$.